reticivis-net/uwd2/README.md

 UWD2 requires an internet connection on first run and between some system updates.
 [See why below](#how-does-it-work).

 UWD2 only works on x86 based CPUs, i.e., not ARM.
 [See why below](#how-does-it-work).

+UWD2 has only been tested on Windows insider beta watermarks.
+It may work on other similar watermark such as "test mode", but these are untested.

 ## How does it work?